NEWS

 Image (from right to left):

-Schwenningen distribution point with the responsible persons:
+Issuing point Schwenningen with the responsible persons:

 Joachim Spitz, ProKids Foundation

-01.03.2021 – Press release from the ProKids Foundation – NQ
+March 1, 2021 – Press release from the ProKids Foundation – NQ

-Aid packages for changed opening hours
+Aid packages regarding changed opening hours

-"Families in need due to the coronavirus pandemic should not hesitate.
-Those on the losing side should also receive help.
-There is no shame in accepting help in a difficult situation for which one is not responsible," Spitz appealed to the target group at the launch of the campaign.
-Parents affected by short-time work or unemployment as a result of the pandemic are intended to receive targeted relief in this difficult situation through the packages.
-This is done efficiently and unbureaucratically; no recipients of social welfare (Hartz 4) or housing benefit will be supported.
-Therefore, the packages are dropped off anonymously via the German Red Cross (DRK).
-Organized by the district association of the German Red Cross (DRK) for the SBK (Socialist Red Cross), and distributed by the emergency services.
-Those collecting them can simply report to the DRK buildings in Villingen and Schwenningen and pick up a package.
-However, the Red Cross has changed its opening hours with immediate effect.
+“Families struggling due to the coronavirus should not hesitate.
+Those who are on the losing side should also receive help.
+There is no shame in accepting help in a difficult situation that is not your fault,” Spitz appealed to the target group at the launch of the initiative.
+Parents affected by reduced working hours or unemployment as a result of the pandemic are to be specifically relieved of this difficult situation through the packages.
+This will be done efficiently and without bureaucracy; recipients of Hartz IV (unemployment benefits) and housing allowance will not be supported.
+Therefore, the packages will be delivered anonymously via the German Red Cross (DRK).
+Organized by the DRK district association for the SBK (presumably a local organization), the package will be distributed by the ambulance service.
+Those wishing to collect a package can simply go to the DRK buildings in Villingen and Schwenningen.
+However, the Red Cross has changed its opening hours effective immediately.

 Now the families can each receive their package